-- Proc The set of processor identifiers.
-(We usually shorten processor identifier to processor when referring to an element of Proc.) - Adr The set of memory addresses. - Val The set of possible memory values that can be assigned to an address.
+Proc The set of processor identifiers.
+(We usually shorten processor identifier to processor when referring to an element of Proc.)

+Adr The set of memory addresses.

+Val The set of possible memory values that can be assigned to an address.

 Finally, we define the values that the processors and memory send to one another over the interface.
 A processor sends a request to the memory.
 We represent a request as a record with an op field that specifies the type of request and additional fields that specify its arguments.
-Our simple memory allows just read and write requests.
+Our simple memory allows only read and write requests.
 A read request has op field "Rd" and an adr field specifying the address to be read.
 The set of all read requests is therefore the set of all records whose op field equals "Rd" (is an element of the set {"Rd"} whose only element is the string "Rd") and whose adr field is an element of Adr.
 A write request must specify the address to be written and the value to write.
 It is represented by a record with op field equal to "Wr", and with adr and val fields specifying the address and value.
 We define MReq, the set of all requests, to equal the union of these two sets.
-(Set operations, including union, are described in Section 1.2.)
+(Set operations, including union, are described in Section 1.2 on page 11.)

-$[op: \{ \text{''Rd''} \}, adr: Adr ]$
+$$[op: \{\text{"Rd"}\}, adr: Adr]$$

 The memory responds to a read request with the memory value it read.
-We will also have it respond to a write request; and it seems nice to let the response be different from the response to any read request.
-We therefore require the memory to respond to a write request by returning a value NoVal that is different from any memory value.
-We could declare NoVal to be a constant parameter and add the assumption $NoVal \notin Val$ .
-(The symbol $\notin$ is typed in ASCII as \notin.)
+We will also have it respond to a write request, and it seems nice to let the response be different from the response to any read request.
+We therefore require the memory to respond to a write request by returning a value $No\,Val$ that is different from any memory value.
+We could declare $No\,Val$ to be a constant parameter and add the assumption $No\,Val \notin Val$.
+(The symbol \notin is typed in ASCII as \notin.)
 But it's best, when possible, to avoid introducing parameters.
-Instead, we define NoVal by:
+Instead, we define $No\,Val$ by

-$No Val \triangleq$ choose $v : v \notin Val$
+$$No Val \stackrel{\triangle}{=} Choose v : v \notin Val$$

 The expression CHOOSE x: F equals an arbitrarily chosen value x that satisfies the formula F. (If no such x exists, the expression has a completely arbitrary value.)
-This statement defines NoVal to be some value that is not an element of
+This statement defines $No \ Val$ to be some value that is not an element of

-[ MODULE MemoryInterface VARIABLE memInt CONSTANTS Send(,,,, , ), A $Send(p, d, memInt, memInt')$ step represents processor $p$ sending value $d$ to the memory.
-Reply (, , ., ), A $Reply(p, d, memInt, memInt')$ step represents the memory sending value d to processor p.
-InitMemInt, The set of possible initial values of memInt.
-Proc, The set of processor identifiers.
-A dr, The set of memory addresses.
-Val The set of memory values.
-ASSUME $\forall p, d, miOld, miNew : \land Send(p, d, miOld, miNew) \in BOOLEAN \land Reply(p, d, miOld, miNew) \in BOOLEAN$ $MReq \triangleq [op: \{ "Rd" \}, adr: Adr] \cup [op: \{ "Wr" \}, adr: Adr, val: Val]$ The set of all requests; a read specifies an address, a write specifies an address and a value. $NoVal \stackrel{\Delta}{=} CHOOSE \ v \ : \ v \notin Val$ An arbitrary value not in $Val$ .
+'''

+- module MemoryInterface -

+VARIABLE memInt

+CONSTANTS Send(\, \, \, \),

+A Send(p, d, memInt, memInt') step represents processor p

+sending value d to the memory.

+A Reply(p, d, memInt, memInt') step represents the memory

+sending value d to processor p.

+InitMemInt,

+The set of possible initial values of memInt.

+Proc,

+The set of processor identifiers.

+Adr.

+The set of memory addresses.

+Val

+The set of memory values.

+ASSUME \forall p, d, miOld, miNew : \land Send(p, d, miOld, miNew) \in BOOLEAN

+\land Reply(p, d, miOld, miNew) \in BOOLEAN

+[op: \{\text{''Rd"}\}, adr: Adr] \cup [op: \{\text{''Wr"}\}, adr: Adr, val: Val]

+MReq

+The set of all requests; a read specifies an address, a write specifies an address and a value.

+No Val \stackrel{\triangle}{=} CHOOSE v : v \notin Val An arbitrary value not in Val.

+'''